andresroberto/andresroberto/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-%40andresrobertoru-58a1f2.svg)](https://twitter.com/andresrobertoru)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-andresroberto-0c66c3.svg)](https://www.linkedin.com/in/andresroberto/)

 My name is Andrés.
 I'm a Senior Software Engineer at [New Relic](https://newrelic.com) and enjoy building delightful user experiences.
-I was born and raised in Bararnquilla, Colombia 🇨🇴, and live in Spain 🇪🇸.
+I was born and raised in a small city near the Caribbean Sea 🇨🇴, and live in one of the largest metropolises on the Mediterranean Sea 🇪🇸.